 The question: “Did you get a lot of reaction to that Super Bowl commercial?”

-In an infamous interview, KTLA reporters interview Samuel L. Jackson, and one asks about his Super Bowl commercial.
-The only problem?
+In this infamous interview, a KTLA reporter asks Samuel L. Jackson about his Super Bowl commercial.
+The problem?
 Jackson wasn’t in a Super Bowl commercial — it was Lawrence Fishburne.